cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 After the above steps, all the files under **cocos/bindings/auto** will be automatically generated, which is very convenient.

-The following is an example of how the TS layer prints logs by calling the Native layer log method through jsb, and how to implement the auto-binding tool to generate the corresponding auto-binding files based on the C++ code you write.
+The following is an example of how the TS layer prints logs by calling the Native layer log method through JSB, and how to implement the auto-binding tool to generate the corresponding auto-binding files based on the C++ code written.

 ## Writing the c++ layer implementation

-C++ is the bridge between TS and Native layers.
-Since we want to implement jsb calls, the first step is to prepare the header files and implementation for the C++ layer.
+C++ is the bridge between Typescript and Native layers.
+To implement JSB calls, the first step is to prepare the header files and implementation for the C++ layer.

 ![](jsb/store-file.png)

-Here we prepare `ABCJSBBridge.h`, which mainly declares an `abcLog` function for the TS layer to call the logging, and because the logging method will certainly be used in many places in the ts layer, a singleton pattern is used here, providing `getInstance()` to get the current instance of the class.
+`ABCJSBBridge.h`, declares an `abcLog` function for the Typescript layer to call the logging, and because the logging method will certainly be used in many places in the ts layer, a singleton pattern is used here, providing `getInstance()` to get the current instance of the class.

 ```cpp
 #pragma once